 Some advise offering discounts in remarketing emails to provide that extra incentive to complete a purchase, but this isn’t necessarily a good idea.

-Offering discounts can be a sound tactic if customer acquisition is the aim, but there is a real risk that discounting will reduce profits in the longer term.
+Offering discounts and promo codes can be a sound tactic if customer acquisition is the aim, but there is a real risk that discounting will reduce profits in the longer term.

 Cart abandonment emails can work well enough without discounting, so we advise against this.